webong/laravel-paystack-webhooks/README.md

-# laravel-paystack-webhooks
-Handle Paystack webhooks in a Laravel Application
+# Handle Paystack Webhooks in Laravel